WildWorldEducation/institute/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-# Collins Institute Core Platform
+# The Collins Institute Core Platform

 An LMS-like web application, which includes a skill tree progression system, used by the Collins Institute online learning system.
 To learn more about the problem [the Collins Institute](https://collinsinstitute.org/) is trying to solve, please visit their website.